Guidelines for Examinees Taking the

 If you need to take the YAEL test, it is worth familiarizing yourself in advance with the test format and the types of questions included.

 Examinees who take the Psychometric Entrance Test in a language other than Hebrew can take the YAEL test immediately afterwards.
 In this case no fee will be charged.
 Registration for the test is automatic: if you register for the PET in a language other than Hebrew you will be registered for the YAEL test taking place immediately afterwards.
-If you prefer, you can take the YAEL test independently from the PET on a different test date, but then you will have to register separately and pay a fee.
+If you prefer, you may take the YAELNET test independently from the PET, but to do so, you must register for it separately and pay a fee.
 Additional information about registering for YAELNET independently from the PET may be found here.

-NOTE: examinees granted special test accommodations for the PET will not be able to take the YAEL test immediately after the PET.
+NOTE: Examinees who are granted special test accommodations for the PET will not be able to take the YAEL test immediately after the PET.
 These examinees will receive written notification of their registration for the YAELNET.
-The letter will contain instructions regarding test date, testing center and special test accommodations can be found here.
+The letter will contain instructions regarding test date, testing center and special test accommodations.

 If you do not want to take the YAEL test after the PET, just leave the test hall when the PET is over.
 If you decide to take the YAEL test, you may take a few minutes’ break between the two tests, according to the instructions of the proctors in the test halls.
 Make sure to leave your ID document on your desk if you leave the hall.
 After the break, you must return to where you were sitting before.
 If you are late returning to the hall, it will be at the expense of the time allotted for the test.

 The YAEL test is approximately one-and-a-half hours long.